Rights of Drivers and Passengers During Vehicle Stops

 It is important to understand that the laws regarding traffic stops, searches of vehicles, and searches of vehicle passengers are very complex.
 Each case is different, and the outcome will vary depending on the specific facts and circumstances of a given case.

 If you have questions about your constitutional rights during a stop and frisk, or if you have been arrested following a traffic stop, call The Wright Law Group today.
 With over 25 years of experience in Criminal Law, The Wright Law Group, P.C. is well-equipped to assist you.
-Call us now at (702) 405-0001.
-Our consultations are always free and confidential.
+Call us now at (702) 405-0001 to arrange a consultation.